01 of 03

 Three Names for Antique Instruments That Look Very Much Alike

-What’s the difference between a piano and a pianoforte?
-And is the harpsichord, which looks similar, really a piano?
-Obviously, these are all instruments with keyboards without and strings within.
-But are those the only similar traits?
+What’s the difference between a piano and a pianoforte, and is the harpsichord, which looks similar, really a piano?

 Piano Versus Pianoforte